Exercise to Manage Your Blood Sugar

 Try taking several short walks during the day to meet your daily activity goal.

 A pedometer is a small device that keeps track of how many steps you take.
 You can clip it to your belt (or a strap on your arm or leg) and go about your daily routine.
+"Smartphones" now also have apps to record your walking.
 At the end of the day, the pedometer shows the total number of steps you took.
 Use a pedometer to set daily goals for yourself.
 For instance, if you walk 4,000 steps a day, try adding 200 more steps each day.
 Aim for a goal of 7,500.
 With every step, you’re doing a little more to help your body use insulin.

 Always carry identification when you exercise outside your home.
 Carry a cell phone to use in case of emergency.

 If you can, include friends and family in your activities.

 Wear a medical ID bracelet that says you have diabetes.

 Use the right safety equipment for the activity you do (such as a bicycle helmet when you ride a bicycle outdoors).
 Wear closed-toed shoes that fit your feet well.

 Drink plenty of water before and during activity.